 - What is the time difference to the country you are travelling to if any (Jet Lag).

-- Once you have decided on your holiday travel plans, you need to plan how you want to pack your luggage, especially travelling for winter holidays.
-Winter clothing are generally heavier and can be larger in size therefore, the size of the luggage will usually be bigger.
-The size of your heavier and bigger baggage have a higher risk of inflicting lower back, elbow and shoulder injuries commonly resulting from lifting.
-The precautionary measures put in place for those who have predisposing pain or injury conditions of lower back, elbow or shoulder, should make sure that they have assistance in lifting of the baggage or engage a porter in the airport.
+The size of your baggage have a higher risk of inflicting lower back, elbow and shoulder injuries commonly resulting from lifting.
+The precautionary measures put in place is to make sure that they have assistance in lifting of the baggage or engage a porter in the airport.
 The secondary precaution to prevent lower back injury is to wear a lumbar brace.
 This gives support to your lower back during the travel time, particularly during the transferring of the heavy luggage in the airport.
 In other words “Avoid lifting the baggage yourself in any way possible”.
 Lighten your physical load and chances of lifting as much as possible, and have an upright posture and squat down whenever you need to lift up any objects.
 Avoid any heavy backpack to protect shoulder and lower back while travelling, use an ergonomically designed backpack if you have to and, make sure the strap is about 2 fingers down from the shoulder for comfort and protection.
 Travel smart, especially with hand carry luggage as they can be most damaging physically when boarding the aircraft.
 Such as, when one is trying to lift up one’s hand-carry bag to store it in the baggage The bag should be light and small for personal items like: wallet, passport etc; I have treated a few patients with my therapy programs.
 Those that have pains on their neck, shoulder and elbow due to the heavy bag storage brought on board the aircraft.
 Such travelling caused pains are preventable.